gaunthan/awesome-fedora-hacking/README.md

 This script will hack your gnome shell, adding extensions and themes to make it more convenient and elegant.
 You will get an awesome shell in the end.

 ### Installation
-You can download the scripts by
+You can download the script by

 	curl -LO https://raw.githubusercontent.com/gaunthan/awesome-fedora-hacking/master/hack-gnome-shell.sh